Mongolia

 Building the capacity of constituents on Responsible Business Conduct

-Support to strengthen the awareness of Mongolian tripartite constituents on Responsible Business and the ILO Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration)
+Support to strengthen the awareness of Mongolian tripartite constituents on Responsible Business Conduct and the ILO Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration)

 In 2021, the Mongolian Employers’ Federation (MONEF) developed HELPDESK, which is a new panel/section on the main webpage of the MONEF that aims to inform businesses and potential investors about international labour standards and the newly adopted Labour Law.